jordan-wang666/java-study/spring-in-action/notes/Chapter15.md

-# Handling failure and latency
+# 15.Handling failure and latency

 > **This chapter covers**
 > - Introducing the circuit breaker pattern